awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-applicationoutput-kinesisstreamsoutput.md

-# Amazon Kinesis Data Analytics ApplicationOutput KinesisStreamsOutput<a name="aws-properties-kinesisanalytics-applicationoutput-kinesisstreamsoutput"></a>
+# AWS::KinesisAnalytics::ApplicationOutput KinesisStreamsOutput<a name="aws-properties-kinesisanalytics-applicationoutput-kinesisstreamsoutput"></a>

-The `KinesisStreamsOutput` property type specifies an Amazon Kinesis stream as the destination when you are configuring application output\.

- `KinesisStreamsOutput` is a property of the [Output](aws-properties-kinesisanalytics-applicationoutput-output.md) property type\.
+When configuring application output, identifies an Amazon Kinesis stream as the destination\.
+You provide the stream Amazon Resource Name \(ARN\) and also an IAM role ARN that Amazon Kinesis Analytics can use to write to the stream on your behalf\.

 ## Syntax<a name="aws-properties-kinesisanalytics-applicationoutput-kinesisstreamsoutput-syntax"></a>